D.R. Horton (DHI)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
 Over the last five years, D.R.
-Horton grew its sales at an impressive 11% compounded annual growth rate.
-Its growth beat the average industrials company and shows its offerings resonate with customers.
+Horton grew its sales at a decent 8.6% compounded annual growth rate.
+Its growth was slightly above the average industrials company and shows its offerings resonate with customers.

 D.R.
 Horton Quarterly Revenue

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
 D.R.
-Horton’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 1.7% over the last two years.
+Horton’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 3.4% over the last two years.
 D.R.
 Horton Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 1.5% over the next 12 months.
-While this projection implies its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 3.1% over the next 12 months.
+Although this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

-D.R.
-Horton produced a 21.7% gross profit margin in Q3, marking a 2.9 percentage point decrease from 24.5% in the same quarter last year.
-D.R.
-Horton’s full-year margin has also been trending down over the past 12 months, decreasing by 1.8 percentage points.
+In Q4, D.R.
+Horton produced a 23.2% gross profit margin, in line with the same quarter last year.
+On a wider time horizon, D.R.
+Horton’s full-year margin has been trending down over the past 12 months, decreasing by 2 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-Analyzing the trend in its profitability, D.R.
-Horton’s operating margin decreased by 6.2 percentage points over the last five years.
+Looking at the trend in its profitability, D.R.
+Horton’s operating margin decreased by 7.7 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 D.R.
 Horton Trailing 12-Month Operating Margin (GAAP)